 With our no win no fee policy, there are no upfront costs, or costs during the whole claiming process.
 If we take on your case but we lose, then there are no fees to be paid at all, no win, no fee.
 If we do win however, we simply take a small percentage (maximum of 25%) of your final settlement amount.
 With no win no fee, you don’t have to worry about if you can afford legal representation or not, and there is no risk to your current finances at all.

-Legal Helpline is a team of highly experienced personal injury claim solicitors that have been making gym injury claims for many years and have built up a fantastic reputation of successfully claiming the maximum payout amount possible for their clients.
+Legal Helpline is a claims management company who work with a panel of personal injury solicitors.
+We work with solicitors who have helped people to make this type of claim in the past, and who have built up a fantastic reputation of successfully claiming the maximum payout amount possible for their clients.

-They are a reliable, friendly and honest team that pride themselves in their work ethic and integrity.
-They work as quickly and as efficiently as possible, keeping their clients informed every step of the way throughout the claiming process.
+We are a reliable, friendly and honest team that pride themselves in their work ethic and integrity.
+Our panel will work as quickly and as efficiently as possible, keeping clients informed every step of the way throughout the claiming process.

-If you decide to employ Legal Helpline as your legal representative for your gym injury claim, you will be giving yourself the best possible chance of success as they really know what they are doing and always strive for the best possible outcome.
+If you decide to employ Legal Helpline as the claims management company for your gym injury claim, you will be giving yourself the best possible chance of success as they really know what they are doing and always strive for the best possible outcome.

 For further help, advice and assistance with your gym injury claim, just call Legal Helpline on 0161 696 9685.
 Your call will be answered by a member of the team who will do their best to help you and answer any questions you may have regarding making a claim.